 The disease may occur in three forms: a fruit rot, leaf spot, and limb canker on apple trees, and a fruit rot on pear and quince.
 In northern regions, losses from black rot result principally from the cankering of large limbs and dieback of twigs and branches.
 Losses from fruit rot and defoliation resulting from leaf spot can be considerable, especially in warm, humid areas of southern and central fruit-growing regions of the eastern United States.

-The first signs of black rot are small, purple spots appearing on the upper surfaces of leaves and enlarging into circles 1/8 to ¼ inch in diameter.
-Leaf margins remain purple, while the centers turn brown, tan, or yellowish brown.
-After a few weeks, secondary enlargement of leaf spots occurs.
-Because this is not a uniform expansion, the spots become irregular or lobed in shape, at which time they assume a characteristic "frog eye" appearance: a purple margin with a zone of dark brown surrounding the tan-to-gray center.
+The first signs of black rot are small, purple spots appearing on the upper surfaces of leaves and enlarging into circles 1∕8 to ¼ inch in diameter.
+Leaf margins remain purple, while the centers turn brown, tan, or yellowish brown, giving the lesions a "frogeye" appearance.
 Small, black pycnidia (pimplelike fruiting bodies of the fungus) may appear in the centers.

 Infected areas of branches and limbs are reddish brown and are sunken slightly below the level of surrounding healthy bark.
 These cankers may expand each year, a few eventually reaching several feet in length.
 The margins of older cankers are slightly raised and lobed, and the bark within their centers usually turns light-colored, loosens, and scales off raggedly.
 This characteristic is not confined to black rot cankers, so it is not a good diagnostic symptom.
 Pycnidia form on dead wood of the cankered areas.